Finding work opportunities takes some detective work, especially if you’re looking for a job that fits your skills, accomplishments and preferences.

 - Respond to ads in classifieds and career sections of local newspapers

-- Pay attention to news reports—print, broadcast and online—about new companies opening near you and think about the jobs they might generate
+- Pay attention to news reports—print, broadcast and online.
+There may be stories about new companies opening near you.
+Think about the jobs they might generate

 - Use industry and professional or trade association newsletters and magazines to look for job leads and job postings

 - Placement agencies